sanjanarose-pixel/shadow-whisperer/README.md

 - Member 2: Aafia Gause - Muthoot Institute of Technology and Science

 ### Project Description
-Shine a light, make a shadow, and let the forest come alive.
+Shine a light, make a shadow and let the puppets come alive.
 Shadow Whisperer recognizes your animal shadow puppets and gives them their own sounds.
-It is completely unnecessary, slightly ridiculous, and surprisingly fun.
+It is completely unnecessary, slightly ridiculous and surprisingly fun.
 Because honestly, who said useless projects cannot be magical?

 ### The Problem (that doesn't exist)
 We think every shadow puppet deserves a voice.

 ### The Solution (that nobody asked for)
-Shadow Whisperer watches your shadow through the camera, figures out whether it is a dog, crab, or snake, and makes the correct animal sound.
+Shadow Whisperer watches your shadow through the camera, figures out whether it is a dog, crab, or snake and makes the correct animal sound.
 Because apparently shadows needed a voice, if you are willing to listen.

 ## Technical Details
 ### Technologies/Components Used